Homepage

 Travel in the shoulder season and you’ll be able to slash the price of your holiday.
 Late September, for example, is one of the cheaper months to travel while still having a great chance of sunny weather.

-To save money on your family holiday, look to the very last week of the school break, where prices tend to be best.
+To save money on your family break, look to the very last week of the school holidays, where prices tend to be best.
 Prices also tend to be more reasonable for October half term or at Easter, but the weather may not be as consistent.

 6. Fly early, late or during the week